Solar Power And The US Military

 Wes, thanks for taking the time to chat.
 If I may, let’s start with the basics.
 What is your background in the military?

 First, and most importantly, I’d like to thank our former and current military members and their families.
-Your service and sacrifice is greatly appreciated.
+Your service and sacrifice are greatly appreciated.

-To answer your question Seth, I’m a retired, twenty year active duty Army officer.
-I was commissioned from Iowa State University as an Infantry Lieutenant and served in the Operational and Institutional Army both overseas and here in the US.
-I did a couple of Middle East tours of duty including Operation Desert Storm (I’m showing my age), Operation Iraqi Freedom (OIF), and Operation Enduring Freedom (OEF).
-My last duty station consisted of serving seven years in the Pentagon on the Army Staff structuring and working the Requirements and Resources for the Current and Future Forces prior to retiring as a Lieutenant Colonel and moving back home to Des Moines, Iowa.
+To answer your question, Seth, I’m a retired, twenty-year active duty Army officer.
+I was commissioned from Iowa State University as an Infantry Lieutenant and served in the Operational and Institutional Army overseas and here in the US.
+I did a couple of Middle East tours of duty, including Operation Desert Storm (I’m showing my age), Operation Iraqi Freedom (OIF), and Operation Enduring Freedom (OEF).
+My last duty station consisted of serving seven years in the Pentagon on the Army Staff structuring and working the Requirements and Resources for the Current and Future Forces before retiring as a Lieutenant Colonel and moving back home to Des Moines, Iowa.

 Very cool.
 What’s the difference between the “Operational” and “Institutional” Army?

 In short, the Operational Army is the warfighting Army – what you see in the movies.
 And the Institutional Army supports the Operational Army by raising, equipping, manning, training, deploying, and maintaining the readiness of the warfighters.
 Both have critical missions and play a vital role in our National Defense.